citp/privacy-policy-historical/r/ra/rac/racingjunk.com.md

-> *The following text is extracted and transformed from the racingjunk.com privacy policy that was archived on 2005-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051227081400id_/http%3A//racingjunk.com/policy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the racingjunk.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615054603id_/http%3A//racingjunk.com/s/site_policy) for the most accurate reproduction.*

+# Privacy Policy on RacingJunk.com - Free Racing Classifieds Powered By RacingJunk.com

-# RacingJunk.com Privacy Policy
+##  RacingJunk.com Privacy Policy

 **_GENERAL STATEMENT_**